Last updated on:June 1st, 2022

-A 54-year-old man presents with watery diarrhea for two months.
-The diarrhea is mainly nocturnal; it is not related to food intake and does not stop even after prolonged fasting.
+A 54-year-old man presents with profuse watery diarrhea for two months.
+The diarrhea persists despite fasting and occurs mainly at night.
 The stools are odorless, without blood or mucus.
 There is no history of significant weight loss.
 He was in good health before this.
 He saw several primary care practitioners over the past one month.
 He was prescribed a course of loperamide and then a course of metronidazole.
 However, his symptoms remained unchanged.
 He is not on any medications right now, including over-the-counter drugs or herbal medications.
 There is no history of laxative abuse.
 His medical, surgical, and family histories are unremarkable.
 He has no known allergies.
 There is no history of recent foreign or interstate travel.